October 12 2022

 Can I appeal the decision?

-The CAM’s decisions are final and not subject to appeal.
-However, CAM staff are available to answer any questions regarding decisions.
+The Conseil’s decisions are final and not subject to appeal.
+However, Conseil staff are available to answer any questions regarding decisions.

-Applicants agree not to communicate with members of the evaluation committee or CAM’s Board of Directors about the management or evaluation of their application, or about decisions related to their application.
+Applicants agree not to communicate with members of the evaluation committee or the Conseil’s Board of Directors about the management or evaluation of their application, or about decisions related to their application.

 Obligations